threefoldtech/web3gw/examples/README.md

 # Examples

 This section of the repository contains examples of V scripts that use the V client library.
 They teach you how to use the V library.
 Inside each script you can find a function called $execute_rpcs$ in which you can add your calls to the specific V client.
 The first call should always be the one that creates the V client.
-You should pass the rpc websocket client.
+You should give it the rpc websocket client.

 ```
 fn execute_rpcs(mut client RpcWsClient, mut logger log.Logger, secret string, network string) ! {